Arford

-Arford is a village in the East Hampshire district of Hampshire, England, just north of the B3002 road, and is part of the civil parish of Headley.
+Arford is a hamlet in the East Hampshire district of Hampshire, England, just north of the B3002 road, and is part of the civil parish of Headley.
+It was designated a conservation area in 1977, the area was extended in 1993.

-The village is about half a mile from Headley village centre and 3.5 miles (5.5 km) north of Liphook, which has the nearest railway station.
+The hamlet is about half a mile from Headley village centre and 3.5 mi north of Liphook, which has the nearest railway station.
+It is set in a tree lined valley on a tributary of the River Wey.

+Arford House is an early 19th century Grade II listed building, as is the adjacent Arford Lodge.
+There are two pubs in the hamlet, The Crown and The Wheatsheaf.